cedar-policy/cedar-java/CedarJava/README.md

 ## Debugging

-If you're encountering unexpected errors, a good first step in debugging can be to enable TRACE-level logging for `com.cedarpolicy`, which will then show the exact messages being passed to Cedar.

 Debugging calls across the JNI boundary is a bit tricky (as ever a bit more so on a Mac), but can be done by attaching both a Java and native debugger (such as GDB/LLDB) to the program.